h01d/learning_projects/README.md

 * [Setup](#setup)

 ## General info
-This project creates 5 txt files and 2 doc files on your desktop.
+This project creates 5 .txt files and 2 .doc files on your desktop.
 It also comes with a GUI that will display the files created and their path.
 The point of this project was to get accustomed with os and tkinter libraries.